EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * MakeHuman/MPFB2 and Posemaniacs (References/resources for art)
 * Krita (Main art software i use)
 * Various art tutorials from certain channels and artists (Taco1704, Start_yujil, Mikeymegamega, Marc Brunet, ProkoTV, Akihito Yoshitomi, Chommang, Mmmmonexx, tbchoi5020, hodraw_official, Manga_Materials and more)
+* FreeDoom, OTEX/ukiro (Used as reference/inspiration for Greklovick)
 * Any help i can get from r/Godot, Discord and /agdg/.
 * Various media and stuff i took inspiration from and copied.
 * Blender and related addons, 3D software and certain models i used even in 2D art.